GoDaddy - DATA PROCESSING ADDENDUM

 This Addendum will continue in force until the termination of our processing in accordance with the Terms of Service (the “Termination Date”).11.
 Return or Deletion of Customer Data

 The liability of each party under this Addendum will be subject to the exclusions and limitations of liability set out in the Terms of Service.
-Customer agrees that any regulatory penalties incurred by GoDaddy in relation to the Customer Data that arise as a result of, or in connection with, Customer’s failure to comply with its obligations under this Addendum and any applicable privacy laws will count towards and reduce GoDaddy’s liability under the Terms of Service as if it were liability to the Customer under the Terms of Service.13.
+Customer agrees that any regulatory penalties incurred by GoDaddy in relation to the Customer Data that arise as a result of, or in connection with, Customer’s failure to comply with its obligations under this Addendum and any applicable Data Protection Laws will count towards and reduce GoDaddy’s liability under the Terms of Service as if it were liability to the Customer under the Terms of Service.13.
 Entire Terms of Service; Conflict

 DETAILS OF THE PROCESSING